Last Updated on January 16, 2023 by DMEditor

 Pricing is based on several contacts.
 Rates start at $49 per month (paid annually) for 500 contacts.
 You will receive a 20%+ discount for paying annually.
 Keela features unlimited forms, emails, donations, and email support.
 The platform also offers custom Keela software bundles.

 Neon CRM is a cloud-based CRM that services nonprofits of all sizes.
 The platform provides extensive help with fundraising, donor management, supporter membership, event registration, and more.

 With Neon CRM’s donor software, you can follow each donor through online and offline donations.
 With the platform’s fundraising actions, accept donations from multiple avenues, including website forms, emails, event registrations, and membership renewals.
 Plus, automated emails and customized web forms keep you engaged with potential and current donors, volunteers, and board members.

 One thing missing from the all-in-one platform is online auctions, silent auctions, etc. In addition, in-house social media and email marketing do not function as well as popular integrations.

 To view Neon CRM’s pricing, you must fill out a form with your business information.
 Once submitted, you can view the pricing guide to see if Neon CRM is right for your budget.

 Nutshell focuses on the growth and collaboration of sales and marketing.
-It provides sales automation and email marketing and well as unlimited data and contact storage.
+It provides sales automation (marketing automation) and email marketing and well as unlimited data and contact storage.